getyourguide/DDataFlow/docs/troubleshooting.md

-One drawback of having ddataflow in the root folder is that it can conflict with other ddtaflow- installations.
+One drawback of having ddataflow in the root folder is that it can conflict with other ddtaflow installations.
-Prefer installing ddataflow in submodules of your main project.
+Prefer installing ddataflow in submodules of your main project (`myproject/main_module/ddataflow_config.py`) instead of globally (`myproject/ddataflow_config.py`).

-myproject/main_module/ddataflow_config.py

-instead of globally like this:

-myproject/ddataflow_config.py